NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 ### GNOME platform {#gnome-platform}

-Hooks related to GNOME platform and related libraries like GLib, GTK and GStreamer are described in <xref linkend="sec-language-gnome" />.
+Hooks related to GNOME platform and related libraries like GLib, GTK and GStreamer are described in [](#sec-language-gnome).

 ### autoPatchelfHook {#setup-hook-autopatchelfhook}